Second Temple period: Nationalism

-Anthony D. Smith, an historical sociologist considered one of the founders of the interdisciplinary field of nationalism studies, wrote that the Jews of the late Second Temple period provide "a closer approximation to the ideal type of the nation [...] than perhaps anywhere else in the ancient world."
+Anthony D. Smith, an historical sociologist considered one of the founders of the interdisciplinary field of nationalism studies, wrote that Jews of the late Second Temple period provide "a closer approximation to the ideal type of the nation [...] than perhaps anywhere else in the ancient world."
 He adds that this observation "must make us wary of pronouncing too readily against the possibility of the nation, and even a form of religious nationalism, before the onset of modernity."
+Smith argues that despite losing their monarchy and living under foreign powers, the Jews of Jerusalem gradually established an "autonomous ethnoreligious community" anchored in the Temple, drawing on a "golden age" of the Mosaic Covenant.
+He points to the Maccabean Revolt as a pivotal moment, when Hasmonean leaders such as Simon fused military command with the high priesthood, a position legitimized through "ratification of the assembled people."
+Smith notes a growing focus on the territorial boundaries of Israel, an "efflorescence of Temple culture," the rise of synagogues as a parallel institution, and broader adherence to Jewish law over the ensuing periods.
+He argues that despite internal rifts, Roman rule helped deepen these trends, with movements giving voice to "heightened national sentiment" among substantial segments of the Jewish population under Rome.
+While the Jewish people, in his opinion, have been a nation since as early as the 7th century BCE, nationalism per his definition did not emerge until the Roman period, with the Zealots and during the Bar Kokhba Revolt, whose "religio-political" uprisings aimed to "restore the Hasmonean national state."

-Historian David Goodblatt also supports the view that premodern groups can meet the criteria for a nation, with the Jews being a prime example.
+Historian David Goodblatt also supports the view that premodern groups can meet the criteria for a nation, with Jews being a prime example.
 Agreeing with Smith, Goodblatt proposes dropping the qualifier "religious" in the definition of Jewish nationalism during this period, noting that according to Smith, a religious component in national memories and culture is common even in the modern era.
-This perspective is echoed by political scientist Tom Garvin, who writes that "something strangely like modern nationalism is documented for many peoples in medieval times and in classical times as well," citing the ancient Jews as one of several "obvious examples", alongside the classical Greeks, the Gauls and the British Celts.
+This perspective is echoed by political scientist Tom Garvin, who writes that "something strangely like modern nationalism is documented for many peoples in medieval times and in classical times as well," citing ancient Jews as one of several "obvious examples", alongside classical Greeks, Gauls and British Celts.

 Historian Salo W. Baron applied the term "ethnic-religious nationalism" to both ancient Jews and ancient Greeks.
-According to Israel Levine, early Hellenistic Greek observers described the Jews as eastern philosophers living in a utopian ethno-national context, apart from the political unrest of the time.
+According to Israel Levine, early Hellenistic Greek observers described Jews as eastern philosophers living in a utopian ethno-national context, apart from the political unrest of the time.
 Jewish texts from the Persian period show no political aspirations for independence, and in the early Hellenistic period, Jews viewed the Hellenistic rulers favorably.
 However, the circumstances leading up to the Maccabean revolt in the 170s and 160s BCE fostered a militaristic-zealot tradition that continued to play a key role in national life until the Bar Kokhba revolt in the 130s CE.